 White Layer Cake

-3. Add half of milk mixture, increase speed to medium-high, and beat until light and fluffy, about 1 minute.
-Reduce speed to medium-low, add remaining milk mixture, and beat until incorporated, about 30 seconds (batter may look slightly curdled).
-Give batter final stir by hand.
+Add half of milk mixture, increase speed to medium-high, and beat until light and fluffy, about 30 seconds.
+Reduce speed to medium-low, add remaining milk mixture, and beat until incorporated, about 15 seconds (batter may look slightly curdled).
+Give batter final stir by hand; do not overmix.

 Divide batter evenly between prepared pans and smooth tops with rubber spatula.
 Bake until tops are light golden and toothpick inserted in center comes out clean, 18 to 22 minutes (for 8-inch pans) or 20 to 25 minutes (for 9-inch pans), rotating pans halfway through baking.
 Let cakes cool in pans on wire rack for 10 minutes.
 Remove cakes from pans, discarding parchment, and let cool completely on rack, about 2 hours.